open-risk/portfolioAnalytics/docs/source/portfolioAnalytics.estimators.rst

 .. todo::

-    This subpackage is still to be written (planned for 0.4)
+    This subpackage is still to be written (planned for 0.5 or later)